mayankdp/Trivia-App/README.md

 ## Teamwork Policies:

 - Communicate with the group through Microsoft Teams
-- All the tasks assigned by a Scrum Master or team member needs to completed before the deadline.
+- All the tasks assigned by a Scrum Master or team member needs to be completed before the deadline.
 - Scrum Master is using Github Project tool to keep track and monitor all the backlogs, user stories and tasks.